Severe pain in pets

 If your pet has a life-threatening problem

-- Such as trouble breathing or heavy bleeding, take them to the vet ASAP.
+• Such as trouble breathing or heavy bleeding, take them to your vet as soon as possible.

 Symptoms